Our climate action

 10.6% of our investment goes to the Carboneers biochar project in India, where agricultural residues such as bamboo clippings, rice straw and cotton stalks are converted into biochar through various pyrolysis techniques.
 Biochar is then spread on fields, improving soil health and increasing carbon uptake.

-The project also has a positive co-benefits for the economy and social conditions in local communities.
+The project also has a positive effect on the economy and social conditions in local communities.
 For example, women play a central role and make up the majority of the team at all levels – from fieldwork to management.
 Biochar stores carbon for at least 100 years and the Carboneers project is certified by Carbon Standards International, Isometric and VERRA.

 Why has Momentum chosen to invest in Carboneers India?